thibaudcolas/octoblog/source/_posts/2015-04-14-my-new-job-at-springload.markdown

 I'd love to expand on this but it feels like I'm just bragging.
 If you're thinking about moving to NZ, definitely get in touch: [@ThibWeb](https://twitter.com/ThibWeb).

 So why Springload then?
-Well, at first because they were sponsporing New Zealand's biggest conference ([Webstock](http://www.webstock.org.nz/)) and because they had many OSS projects on [GitHub](http://github.com/springload/.
+Well, at first because they were sponsporing New Zealand's biggest conference ([Webstock](http://www.webstock.org.nz/)) and because they had many OSS projects on [GitHub](http://github.com/springload/).
 Because their work looked good, and I could definitely relate to what they said about their culture on their website.

 Then because my first interview with the founder and our Front-end director went very well.
 The secund too.
 I was still in Auckland at the time, so they even flew me down to Wellington!

-And that's what got me sold in the end.
-I got to meet with the people I'd end up working with every day, I got to see that they had a great office and that they all seemed very happy working here.
+And that's what got me sold in the end: I got to meet with the people I'd end up working with every day, I got to see that they had a great office and that they all seemed very happy working here.
 I got to see that it was an amazing place to work at!

 So we just took our bags again, moved a few hundred kilometers again, and here I am at Springload.
 Yay!